 5 Ways to Give Back in Your Community Association This Holiday Season

-The holiday season is here!
-Bringing back the familiar spirit of joy and giving.
-Let's talk about how you and your Association can embrace a sense of community by giving back this year.
+The holiday season is back again and with it comes the familiar spirit of selflessness and giving.
+This year we'd like to discuss how you and your Association can also embrace the sense of community in giving back.

 Here are 5 ways to give back in your community association this holiday season.

-The days are getting shorter, the temperature is dropping, the wind picks up more often lately, and dead leaves are falling from trees, all of these factors can add up to undesirable consequences for your property.
-When one home in the Association appears rundown, it can cause every other home to seem shabby.
-This year, spend a little extra time to maintain the outward appearance of your property; clear fallen branches or debris, rake dead leaves, and sweep walkways and driveways.
+The days are getting shorter, the temperature is dropping, dead leaves are falling from the trees, and the wind picks up more often lately.
+All of these factors can compound to yield unsavory consequences to your property.
+When one home in the association appears rundown, it can cause every other home to seem shabby.
+Spend a little extra time to maintain the outward appearance of your property; clear fallen branches or debris, rake dead leaves, and sweep walkways and driveways.
 Your neighbors will appreciate your efforts and your property will prosper in the long-run.

 3. Assist the Elderly or Less-Able

-Taking the extra time to assist those who are elderly or less-able can really help boost the sense of community in your Association.
-Simple tasks like collecting mail or taking out the garbage can mean a lot to those who may not be so mobile and struggle with such tasks.
+Taking the extra time to assist those who are elderly or less-able can really help to bolster the sense of community in your Association.
+Simple tasks like collecting mail or taking out the trash can mean a lot to those who may struggle with such things.
 Not only will you be helping out your fellow neighbor, but the sense of accomplishment rewarded is the epitome of this season.

 4. Organize a Toy or Canned Food Drive

-Each year there are those who barely make ends' meet and dread the thought of not being able to provide their loved ones with food or gifts during the holidays.
+Each year there are those who barely make ends meet and dread the thought of not being able to provide their loved ones with gifts or food during the holidays.
 Speak to the Board in your Association about organizing a canned food or toy drive to help those less fortunate be able to partake in some of the joys of the season.
 A simple donation that may not seem like much to one may mean the world to another.

 No matter what kind of celebrations you and your family partake in each year, we can all work to set aside our differences and embrace a sense of community.
-Hold high your spirit of selflessness and continuously ask yourself what you can be doing to give back to your community this holiday season.
+Hold high your spirit of selflessness and continuously ask yourself what you can be doing to give back.